 Love shall be yours and love be mine,

 Love for plea and gift and sign

-In the final stanza, Rossetti adds that “Love” is going to be the saviour of all the human race.
+In the final stanza, Rossetti adds that “Love” is going to be the savior of all the human race.
 It is everything to everyone all the time.
 It will be “our token,” and belong to every person on the planet.
 When she speaks to “you” she isn’t talking to a specific person but to the entire human race.

 The love will allow them to love not just God, but one another as well.
 It entered into the world for “all men”.
 It is both a “gift and sign”.
 All those who consider themselves a part of the Christian tradition have this love at the root of their religion.
-To Rossetti, it was at the centre of religion itself.
+To Rossetti, it was at the center of religion itself.